EthanHu0/Beginner-Friendly-Recipes/README.md

 ### Hypothesis Testing

-Is there a difference in the number of ingredients between beginner and non-beginner recipes?
+# Is there a difference in the number of ingredients between beginner and non-beginner recipes?

 H0: There is no significant difference in the number of ingredients used (n_ingredients) between recipes labeled as beginner and recipes not labeled as beginner.
 H1: Recipies labeled as beginner tend to have less ingredients used (n_ingredients) compared to recipies that are not labeled as beginner.

-Test of Test: Permutation Test
 Test Statistic: Given the similarity in the distributions of number of cooking steps across recipes labeled as 'beginner' and those not labeled as such, we select difference in mean (mean_diff) as our test statistic to assess whether there is a significant difference in the number of cooking stepsbetween the two groups.
 Significance Level (α): 0.05